Semiparametric semi-supervised learning for general targets under distribution shift and decaying overlap: Learning in the setting

 and

 \end{corollary}

 \begin{remark} The utility of incorporating an external predictive model $f$ into the estimation procedure -- as in the \texttt{PPI} framework -- depends critically on the information that $f(X)$ carries relative to the covariates $X$.
 In many practical applications, $f$ is a deterministic function, such as a black-box machine learning predictor trained externally.
 In this case, $f(X)$ is entirely determined by $X$, and the conditional expectations in Equation~\ref{eq:if} project the full-data influence function $\finfluence{\data^F;\thetatarget}$ onto the same $\sigma$-field as in the original setting.
 As a result, the asymptotic variance of the resulting estimator remains unchanged, and the inclusion of $f$ does not yield a theoretical efficiency gain -- though it can still offer great practical advantages by simplifying nuisance model specification.
-More interesting behavior arises when $f$ introduces additional randomness beyond $X$.
-For example, models such as variational autoencoders can yield stochastic predictions $f(X)$ even for identical covariates $X$.
+More interesting behavior arises when $f$ introduces additional randomness or knowledge beyond $X$.
+Many modern models (e.g., variational autoencoders, Bayesian methods, and transformers) produce a predictive distribution rather than a single deterministic point estimate; as a result, multiple valid predictions $f(X)$ may be associated with the same covariates $X$.
 In such cases, the $\sigma$-field onto which the conditional expectations project the full-data influence function may change, and the augmented variable $f(X)$ can reduce the residual variance by capturing information orthogonal to $X$, especially if it correlates with omitted features influencing the outcome. \end{remark}

-Finally, we note that our framework can naturally accommodate the integration of multiple predictive models; that is, we can simultaneously leverage a collection of off-the-shelf models $\{f_1, \dots, f_m\}$ within our estimation procedure, allowing us to flexibly combine information from diverse sources and enhance robustness in practical applications.
+Finally, we note that our framework can naturally accommodate the integration of multiple predictive models; that is, we can simultaneously leverage a collection of off-the-shelf models $\{f_1, \dots, f_m\}$ within our estimation procedure, allowing us to flexibly combine information from diverse sources and enhance robustness in practical applications \citep{shan2025sada}.